-The Facilities Design and Construction Division of the City of Mississauga shall review and/ or update this standard every 3-5 years, to reflect technological advancement and new construction practices, as well as changes to the barrier-free design requirements of various codes and standards such as the Ontario Building Code (OBC), Accessibility for Ontarians with Disabilities Act (AODA), and the CSA Standard B651 - Accessible Design for the Built Environment. ld
+The Facilities and Property

+Management Division of the

+City of Mississauga shall review

+and/or update this standard as

+necessary, to reflect technological

+advancement and new construction

+practices, as well as changes to the

+barrier-free design requirements

+of various codes and standards

+such as the Ontario Building Code (OBC), Accessibility for Ontarians with Disabilities Act (AODA), and the CSA Standard B651 - Accessible Design for the Built Environment.

 This standard recognizes the concept of equivalent facilitation as a means to encourage new and innovative design ideas and solutions.
 Departures from particular technical and scoping requirements of this standard by the use of other designs and technologies are encouraged when the alternatives will provide substantially equivalent or greater access to the usability of the element and/or facility.
-Design departures from information provided and referenced in this standard should be carefully assessed to determine the validity of the application and may require review by a committee appointed for this purpose by the Facilities Design and Construction Division of the City of Mississauga.
+Design departures from information provided and referenced in this standard should be carefully assessed to determine the validity of the application and may require review by the Accessibility Coordinator.